 The game warden's diary, where you read exactly what happens to someone as they transform into a zombie, are extremely disturbing.
 "Itchy itchy Scott came ugly face so killed him.
 Tasty. <next entry> Itchy.
 Tasty."
 And you are attacked by said zombie as soon as you've finished reading it.

 Its theme is by far the most disturbing track in the whole game.
-Not only is the ambient track just riddled with creepy voices singing in the background and hollowed noises, but it also has a very tragic and depressing feel to it which such an emotion is hammered in when you finally understand the entire story behind Lisa Trevor.
-Basically she's the daughter of the architect that designed the mansion and to prevent him from going public with the knowledge of Umbrella that he learned, she and her mother were taken hostage by the company along with him.
-Along with her mother, Lisa was experimented on with the virus, but unlike her mother whom was granted death from failure to bond with the virus, Lisa successfully bonded with the virus so well that she was implanted more and eventually even with the NEMESIS parasite (the very same thing responsible for the conception/creation of the ever popular and feared pursuer of the same name in RE3) that drove her to the point of nigh-invulnerability that in essence no matter how much she wants it, she's almost in essence immortal and was feared by the company that they took extreme measures to kill her (even reportedly striking her with a tank missile).
-Even when the company thought she perished and the mansion became abandoned and contaminated, Lisa in fact survived and wandered aimlessly around the mansion and grounds, searching for her mother whom was already long dead.
+Not only is the ambient track just riddled with creepy voices singing in the background and hollowed noises, but it also has a very tragic and depressing feel to it, which such an emotion is hammered in when you finally understand the entire story behind Lisa Trevor.
+Basically, she's the daughter of the architect that designed the mansion and to prevent him from going public with the knowledge of Umbrella that he had learned, she and her mother were taken hostage by the company.
+Along with her mother, Lisa was experimented on with the virus, but unlike her mother, who was granted death from failure to bond with the virus, Lisa successfully bonded with the virus so well that she was eventually implanted with the NEMESIS parasite (the very same thing responsible for the conception/creation of the ever popular and feared pursuer of the same name in RE3).
+It drove her to the point of nigh-invulnerability and no matter how much she doesn't want it, Lisa's all but immortal and was so feared by the company that they took extreme measures to kill her (even reportedly striking her with a tank missile).
+When the company thought she had perished and the mansion was abandoned and contaminated, Lisa had in fact survived and continued to wander aimlessly around the mansion and grounds, searching for her mother, who was already long dead.

-Eventually you can help her discover her mother's remains during your last battle with her and after her out of nowhere screaming a pants-wetting and anguished "MOOOOOOOOOOTHEEEEEEERR!", she throws herself down a supposedly endless pit to go be with her mother.
-Unfortunately as Umbrella Chronicles discovers, it's ultimately Wesker, one of the two men responsible for her endless misery that puts her down well enough till she's finally consumed in the mansion explosion.
+Eventually, you can help Lisa discover her mother's remains during your last battle with her.
+After she unleashes an out-of-nowhere scream and then a pants-wettingly anguished "MOOOOOOOOOOTHEEEEEEERR!", Lisa throws herself down a supposedly endless pit to be with her mother.
+Unfortunately, as Umbrella Chronicles discovers, it's ultimately Wesker, one of the two men responsible for Lisa's endless misery, who puts her down well enough until she's finally consumed in the mansion explosion.

 You find several files written by the man who designed the mansion.
-All those wacky, crazy, elaborate death traps and puzzles, but there's heavy implication that he was forced to design all this by Oswell E. Spencer as means of keeping the mansion secrets safe.
+All those wacky, crazy, elaborate death traps and puzzles, but there's heavy implication that he was forced to design all this by Oswell E. Spencer as a means of keeping the mansion secrets safe.
 And even with all this, George Trevor still wasn't trusted well enough and he and his family both were taken captive by Umbrella.
-While the fate of his wife and especiallyhis daughter are terrible, his is just as bad; getting lost in the traps and mazes of the very mansion he designed only to die of starvation and depression, but not before finding a gravestone marked with his own name which finally has him enlightened to the fate he was destined to all this time.
+While the fate of his wife and especiallyhis daughter are terrible, his is just as bad; getting lost in the traps and mazes of the very mansion he designed only to die of starvation and depression, but not before finding a gravestone marked with his own name, finally enlightening George to the fate he was destined for all this time.

 The Crimson Head zombies.
 Nothing like entering a room you killed a zombie in a while back, but you were somehow unable to decapitate/burn it at the time, only to discover that the corpse has disappeared... and then you discover that, not only is the damn thing alive/undead again, but that it's stronger.
 And faster.
 SUPER fast.
 And it has CLAWS.
 They let out player-bowel-voiding noises, have almost shining-neon-white eyes, crimson-red skin (hence the name), and COME OUT OF NOWHERE!